 Oxford-Indira Gandhi scholar Medha Mukherjee has been awarded the prestigious Frederick Soddy Postgraduate Award towards her DPhil research at the School of Geography and the Environment, University of Oxford.
-She is the first Indian woman to win this award.

-Worth £6000, the Frederick Soddy prize is the highest award given to any research student by the Royal Geographical Society.
+Awarding up to £6000, the Frederick Soddy prize is the highest award given to any research student by the Royal Geographical Society.
 Each year, up to three graduate students are awarded support for their research on the social, economic and cultural life of a region, in any part of the world.

 Medha will use the award towards her DPhil work on providing safe drinking water for all in mountain rural communities in India, supervised by Professor Rob Hope.